MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-ai-copilot.md

 > [!IMPORTANT]
 > - To use this capability your environment must be in the US region.
-> - You must allow data movement across regions for Generative AI features as a prerequisite for running Copilots in Power Apps.
-This step is especially important if your organization and your environment are in differnt regions.
-More information: [Enable copilots and generative AI features](https://learn.microsoft.com/en-us/power-platform/admin/geographical-availability-copilot#enable-data-movement-across-regions).
+> - You need to allow data movement across regions for generative AI features as a prerequisite to use copilots in Power Apps.
+This step is important if your organization and your environment are in differnt regions.
+More information: [Enable copilots and generative AI features](/power-platform/admin/geographical-availability-copilot#enable-data-movement-across-regions).
 > - Preview features aren’t meant for production use and may have restricted functionality.
 These features are available before an official release so that customers can get early access and provide feedback.
 > - For more information, go to our [preview terms](https://go.microsoft.com/fwlink/?linkid=2189520).
 > - This capability is powered by [Azure OpenAI Service](/azure/cognitive-services/openai/overview).